cockpit-project/presentations/2023-devconf-beipack-pybridge/beipack-pybridge.md

 ![this but a scratch](./but-a-scratch.jpg) \

 :::notes
-- What can we do here?
-We surely must have the bridge pre-installed somehow.
-We wrote it in C to be performant and be able to talk to low-level system interfaces.
+- What can we do? have the bridge pre-installed somehow.
+It's in C to be performant and be able to talk to low-level sys ifaces
 - Lis: We could rewrite the bridge in Python! -- Whaat?
-No, that can never work.
-It's too slow, and the C bridge is thousands of lines, it'll be too hard.
-And how would we even get that to the remote machine?
+No, that can never work. too slow, C bridge is thousands of lines, it'll be too hard.
+And how would we even get that to the remote?
 - And besides, what has the Python empire ever done for us? ubiquitous, portable, performant with asyncio, bindable with ctypes, much easier/faster to develop
-- Lis: You know, it's funny you mention this cockpit-bridge thing, because I've been working on this little program called hello world.
+- Lis: It's funny you mention this cockpit-bridge thing, because I've been working on this little program called hello world.
 It's really similar to the bridge in a lot of ways.
-I wrote it in Python and it works great!
+I wrote it in py and it works great!
   And you can run it on places where it's not installed!
 - Martin: srsly?
 How can you run something that's not installed?
-- Lis: Have you heard of this world wide web thing?
+- Lis: Have you heard of this www thing?
 People are running stuff all the time without installing it.
 :::

 # What's a web app?